Return of a Legend

 Return of a Legend is an album by the American musician Jody Williams, released in 2002.
 Williams had not recorded music in around 30 years; he was inspired in part to return to the studio after listening to his playing on a 1964 tape he found at his house.
 He supported the album with a North American tour.

-The album was nominated for two W. C. Handy Awards, in the "Traditional Blues Album" and "Comeback Blues Album" categories, winning for the latter.
+The album was nominated for two W. C. Handy Awards, for "Traditional Blues Album" and "Comeback Blues Album", winning for the latter.

 Production

 The album was produced by Dick Shurman.
 Williams played "Red Lightnin'", his Gibson guitar.
 Billy Boy Arnold and Tinsley Ellis were among the musicians backing Williams.
 "Jive Spot" is a version of Williams's song "Five Spot", which he had first recorded with Otis Spann.

 Critical reception

 The Age called the album "a superlative listening experience, up there with Magic Sam's sizzling 1967 West Side Soul."
 Billboard deemed it "a little classic, marked by sleek solo work and delightful comic songs."
 The Virginian-Pilot determined that "the R&B-soaked blues is heartfelt, swinging and sounds fresh ...
 Williams' taut, note-bending playing never sounded better."

 The Times concluded that "Williams displays a skill and a talent that can still amaze."
-The Ottawa Citizen stated that "he's lost little, if any, of his slashing style and, in fact, the seasoning sounds good on him ...
+The Ottawa Citizen stated that "he's lost little, if any, of his slashing style and, in fact, the seasoning sounds good on him...
 Classic instrumentals like his rhumba-style 'Lucky Lou', and the straight-ahead 'Moanin' for Molasses', sound better."

 AllMusic wrote that it's "a tasteful showcase for one of the blues' lesser-known yet classic stars."